LJPdream/DrawingBoard/README.md

 # DrawingBoard

-This is a drawing board exercise, using xamarin to do cross platform development, there will be IOS and Android version, you can learn some xamarin technology.
+There will be IOS and Android version through a training project of drawing boards, using xamarin as a cross-platform development.
+You can learn some xamarin technology by the training project.